-- 3.1 All Members to undertake Code of Conduct/ethical standards training annually, and to make it compulsory for all Members to receive training on Safeguarding Level 1 and CSE, within 6 months of their election for New Members and within 6 months of this change being approved at Full Council (i.e. 22nd May 2018) for existing Members - 3.2 All Members appointed to the Development Control Committee must attend annual training on planning law and procedure.
-This training must take place within three months of being appointed to the Development Control Committee.
+- 3.1 All Members to undertake Code of Conduct/ethical standards training annually, and to make it compulsory for all Members to receive training on Safeguarding Level 1 and CSE, within 6 months of their election for New Members and within 6 months of this change being approved at Full Council (i.e. 22nd May 2018) for existing Members - 3.2 All Members on Full Council determining a development control application and all Members appointed to the Development Control Committee must attend annual training on planning law and procedure.
+This training must take place before they can determine any development control application, and failure to do so may be a breach of the Code of Conduct.